 For small businesses, with fewer than 100 employees, unified communications and collaboration options have traditionally been limited.
-Typically, these organisations have no, or only very limited, in-house IT expertise, and many IT functions are either outsourced or performed by the owner of the business or the most tech-savvy employee.
-UCaaS, therefore, is a way for small businesses to enable remote working, guarantee business continuity and grow at their own pace without having to invest lots of money in IT equipment and talent.
+Typically, these organizations have no, or only very limited, in-house IT expertise, and many IT functions are either outsourced or performed by the owner of the business or the most tech-savvy employee.